Ways for adults (19 and older) to Volunteer at Back Alley Bikes

 Organizing a bike drive/fund raiser event to benefit the shop

 Or if you have a special skill to share we have had volunteers shoot video, paint signs and build storage for us.
 If you have a special skill that could help us, let us know!

 Cool!
 Then work your way in, it’ll be just fine.
-Besides it’ll take you sometime to get used to our shop and the way we do things anyhow.
+It’ll take you some time to get used to our shop and the way we do things here.
 Previous bike shop experience does not make one a rock star, but if you have your heart in the right place, you can be very helpful to us.

 Cool!
 We have opportunities for you to learn.
 Like we mentioned, putting someone on a task that is beyond their ability is not helpful to anyone, so we’ll find jobs that are at your skill level but also provide learning opportunities.
 To learn more though, we highly encourage all our volunteers to attend our Adult Mechanic Classes.
 Lacking experience doesn’t make you useless, but if your heart is in the right place, you can be very helpful to us.